ardeshir/docs/innovation_centers.md

 1. Index all SharePoint documents with basic metadata
 1. Hybrid search with Azure AI Search
-1. Simple web interface (extend your Rust WASM client?)
+1. Simple web interface (extend Our Rust WASM client?)
 1. Focus on 2-3 most common query types from stakeholders
 1. Always cite sources with document links